toolness/calc/CONTRIBUTING-internal.md

 our two week sprints, for which we do a sprint planning and review and retrospective.

 We use a [Trello board](https://trello.com/b/LjXJaVbZ/hourglass) to house our product and release backlogs, as well as to keep track of progress in the current sprint.
+Each story is represented by a card.
+Stories are generated at the beginning of the project from broad hypotheses created during the planning process, and new "story candidates" can be added anytime as we build and learn.

 Each sprint has its own list of cards.
 When a card is in progress, it should be moved to the "Working" list.
 After the work is complete (including documentation and automated tests as appropriate), the card should be put into the "Acceptance Testing" list until our product owner approves it.

 Each card in Trello, before being worked on, should have two lists: Tasks and Acceptance